ulfschneider/ulf.website/content/pages/about.md

 ---
 Hi, my name is Ulf Schneider and this is my website.
 I´m a software developer and agile coach, currently heading the Processes & Quality team of Diebold Nixdorf Professional Services.

-At this place I´m taking notes about things that resonate with me, like [agile software development](/blog/agile/), web development, and fast bicycles.
-Writing this blog helps me to clarify my thoughts, and over time it became the *external memory* for topics I want to have in short reach.
+At this place I´m taking notes about things that resonate with me, like web development, web accessibility, [agile software development](/blog/agile/), and fast bicycles.
+My most recent *riding tool* project is a [Fairlight Strael](/blog/strael/) steel bike build.

+Writing this blog helps me to clarify my thoughts, and over time the blog became the *external memory* for topics I want to have in short reach.
 Because I get so much inspiration and valuable information from people who are sharing their thoughts in their blogs, I also want to contribute by making available what I have.
 You might find that useful, or not.

-I implemented my first *service worker* on this site, and I enjoy exploring new topics in web development by implementing and experimenting here on my personal site.
-I´m also sharing a set of [software tools](/blog/tools/) I built.
+I implemented my first *service worker* on this site, and I enjoy exploring new topics in web development by experimenting and integrating them here into my personal site.

-My most recent *riding tool* project is a [Fairlight Strael](/blog/strael/) build.
 Every now and then my son Emil makes a drawing, which I aim to [capture here](/images/emil-drawing/).
 Emil created a picture of [the virus](/2020-03-18-emil-pictured-the-coronavirus/) at beginning of the Corona pandemic.

 My path through 30 years of software went like this:<dl class="timeline">
   <dt>1991 – 1996 University</dt>